Moules-Frites, or Mosselen-Friet

 - Give each diner a bowl for mussels, a plate for fries and another plate or bowl for the empty shells.
 Set a small bowl of mayonnaise on the table as a condiment for the fries.

-Moules Frites Variations
+Moules Frites Notes and Variations

 - Potatoes: Potatoes for french fries should be neither too wet or too dry.
 It's best to use a starchy potato, like a russet, or an all-purpose potato.
 Waxy potatoes tend to be a bit too dry for fries.
 Belgians use the Bintje variety of potato that is popular in both Belgium and France.